Interactive Timelines

 These inquiry-based activities explore the history of the World Trade Center, the events of 9/11, the role that first responders played, and the many ways the country has changed in a post-9/11 world.

-Offered every year on and around the 9/11 anniversary, this interactive program connects participants with Museum staff and guest speakers to learn about the attacks and the importance of commemoration.
+Offered every year on and around the 9/11 anniversary, this interactive program, formerly known as Anniversary in the Schools, connects participants with Museum staff and guest speakers to learn about the attacks and the importance of commemoration.

 Teacher workshops address the challenges of teaching difficult content and explore interdisciplinary connections to your curriculum through Museum tours, hands-on activities, and group discussion.
 The 9/11 Memorial & Museum is an approved CTLE sponsor.